EEOB-BioData/EEOB-BCB-546/software.md

 ## HPC-Class

-Much of the work you will do for this class will be executed on the course cluster.
+Much of the work you will do for this class will be executed on the course cluster: [HPC-Class](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster).
 To log on to this resource, you need to be on campus or use the ISU VPN.
 To set up the VPN, follow the instructions on the [ISU HPC site](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster/access-and-login).

 To get to your account on the cluster, open your terminal (Unix) or Git-Bash (Windows) and type the following in the command line, but be sure to replace `your_ISU_NETID` with your actual ISU NETID: